fsinf/curricula/README.md

 You can try it out on the [web index](https://www.fsinf.at/files/curricula/) by opening the developer console with F12 and running `await Curricula.getCurriculum('e033534')`.

+## Terminology

+* `required`, this group is required to complete the parent group
+* `requires`, to do a course of this group you firstly need to complete the given group
+* `minEcts`, to complete this group you need to complete at least the given amount of ECTS of courses within it (including subgroups)
+* `maxEcts`, of the courses in this module you may only use the given amount of ECTS as part of this group
+* `maxEctsIfUncompleted` as long as this group is uncompleted you may only do the given amount of ECTS from it (this only limits non-required subgroups)
+* `variable`, courses can be used for this group that are not listed here

 ## Background

 As the [informatics students council](https://www.fsinf.at/) we want to provide